 Although cloud tattoos are rarely made up purely of the vast, billowy thunderheads we see in the sky, they are occasionally morphed and restructured in beautiful ways so as to make them the focal point of a number of pieces.
-To many people, clouds carry something of a dogmatic symbolism; they are often meant to express heaven, as well as a higher truth.
+To many people, clouds carry something of a dogmatic symbolism.
+They are often meant to express heaven, as well as a higher truth.
 To others, they may represent everything from mystery or inner turmoil, to fertility or creativity.
-However, many people choose these pieces solely for their ethereal beauty, and they are most commonly used to accentuate much larger scenes.
+However, you may choose these pieces solely for their ethereal beauty, and they are most commonly used to accentuate much larger scenes.

 Religion-themed cloud tattoos are by far the most commonly seen.
 These are often done in a cartoon style which may consist of chubby-cheeked cherubs; pinup angels; or a variety of deities with exaggerated features.
 One great example of this would be the celestial Buddhist god Vairocana, who is associated with the Bliss Body.
 The Bliss Body refers to a brilliant, nearly transparent light which emanates from holy figures.
 In this form of art, you could easily meld the Bliss Body of Vairocana with puffy, translucent clouds.
 Other religious-based pieces tend to consist of more realistic images, the scenes of which are often culled from famous paintings such as, “A Soul Brought to Heaven” by William-Adolphe Bouguereau, and, “The Last Judgment” by Michelangelo.